NextGenCMB/delensalot/docs/source/usage/quickstart.rst

  * QE or MAP delensed power spectrum.

 Which D.lensalot has stored for you at :code:`$temp`.
-We recommend using a dedicated interactive job for this, which can simply be run by running the following line inside your favourite interactive python interface,
+We recommend using a dedicated interactive job for this, and we built a conventient interface to the frequently used outputs.
+If you followed previous section, simply remove the :code:`job_id` parameter,

 .. code-block:: python

-    from lenscarf.run import run
+    from dlensalot.run import run
     my_dlensalot_results = run(config=<path-to-your-config-file>).job

-This implicitly runs a :code:`notebook_interactor` job, and provides convenience functions to access the output.
+This provides convenience functions to access the output.

 Most functions rely on two parameters; :code:`simidx` is the index of the simulation, put :code:`simdix=-1` if you'd like to access your real data.
 :code:`it` is the index of the iteration.
 Use :code:`it=0` for QE, and :code:`it=-1` for the last iteration, i.e. the MAP result.
 All convencience functions return the data in spherical harmonic coefficients and Healpy-format.